Epialess/Enterprise-Network/README.md

 h3 -> CCServer1 X d1 d2 h1 h2 h4
 h4 -> CCServer1 X d1 d2 h1 h2 h3

 Since task 2 is about routing the shortest path between certain networks with the best performance link, I've hardcoded the paths in that way.
-I've use the source and destination IP addresses to figure out where the packet is going and switch_id to determine where a packet was recieved from.
+I've used the source and destination IP addresses to figure out where the packet is going and switch_id to determine where a packet was received from.
 To send out the packet, the send function sends the packet to a specific port.

 Pseudocode:
 check if IP packet